“Marvel's Avengers beta has enough content to let players know if the full game will be for them.”

 The tutorial level that takes place on the Golden Gate bridge is the least fun part of the beta, and it’s the first thing you do in the game.
 While I understand the developer’s desire to give a taste of each of the characters, hot-swapping between them is not what they were designed for, and it therefore feels incongruent to the experience later in the beta.
 The tutorial is interrupted by short cutscenes every few minutes, which doesn’t help, and while it’s over quickly enough, it leaves a bad taste in the mouth as the game begins.

-The good news is that the Marvel’s Avengers beta provides an impressive amount of content for curious players to sink their teeth into.
+The Marvel’s Avengers beta provides an impressive amount of content for curious players to sink their teeth into.

 The beta skips over a bunch of early levels that introduce Kamala Khan, the hero at the heart of the game, and picks up after she has already partnered with Bruce Banner on her quest to reassemble the team.
 You then play as both Hulk and Kamala, aka Ms. Marvel, in a linear and an open-ended mission.